ThemeBoy/SportsPress/readme.txt

 = Premium Extensions =

-Looking for more league functionality?
+Looking for more advanced sports functionality?
 ThemeBoy offers a range of [SportsPress extensions](http://themeboy.com/plugins/) to add more features to your sports website.

 = Available Languages =
 * English – English ( en_US )